 The current ratio is a liquidity ratio that measures a company's ability to pay short-term obligations or those due within one year.
-It tells investors and analysts how a company can maximize the current assets on its balance sheet to satisfy its current debt and other payables.
+It tells investors and analysts how a company can maximize the current assets on its statement of financial position (balance sheet) to satisfy its current debt and other payables.